lucasbarzan/google-keep-clone/README.md

 $ cd server

 # Install the dependencies
-$ npm install OU yarn
+$ npm install OR yarn

 # Create a file with the database configs following the example file
 # (you can change the values if needed)